Awesome Facts about Walton....

 - Walton Habitat for Humanity will build its 20th house this year and will celebrate its 21st anniversary.
 In these 21 years, students have raised over $800,000 dollars for the community.
 In addition to the funds they have raised, the homes that these students built have generated an additional $1.8+ million in revenue for the local economy because of increased disposable income of homeowners, which would not have been possible had they continued to be renters.
 In addition, Walton Habitat has expanded its service projects to include providing school supplies and a food drive for families at Powers Ferry Elementary, and helping Habitat families provide holiday gifts for their children.
 This year we were given a $20,000 grant from State Farm, which will play a pivotal role in achieving both our fundraising goals and our goal to expand our impact on the local community.

-- Girls Tennis has won four consecutive State Championships, 14 of the last 16, and 18 total, and holds the record for the longest winning streak of any sport in the state of Georgia (158-0).
+- Girls Tennis won six consecutive State Championships from 2013-2018, 16 of the last 19, and 20 total, and holds the record for the longest winning streak of any sport in the state of Georgia (158-0).

 - Girls Lacrosse won its first State Championship in 2016 and finished ranked 19th in the country by USA Today.